opis/view/docs/5.x/index.md

 ---
 # About

-**Opis View** is a rendering engine that can be integrated with multiple template engines and is capable of using those template engines simultaneously.
+**Opis View** is a rendering system that can be integrated with multiple template engines and is capable of using those template engines simultaneously.

 ## License